AuxEtoiles/AuxEtoiles/README.md

 I'm Myat Hsu Khaing.

- 🌱 I am presently focused in Data Science and AI integrated developments.
+ 🌱 I am presently focused in Data Science and ML model developments.

  📫 How to reach me: www.linkedin.com/in/myat-hsu